 The shortening of days in August lines up with the traditional start of school for many parts of the country.
-The earlier sunsets and smaller crowds mean that the parks will close earlier and the nighttime shows will happen earlier.
-The biggest changes are seen in the Magic Kingdom, which will start closing as early as 8 pm on normal days (Mickey’s Not So Scary Halloween Party will also sometimes start in late August).
-Disney’s Hollywood Studios will only shift slightly, moving up Fantasmic to 8:30 pm, Star Wars: A Galactic Spectacular to 9 pm, and park closing also to 9 pm.
+The earlier sunsets and smaller crowds mean that the parks will close earlier, and the nighttime shows will happen earlier.
+The biggest changes are seen in the Magic Kingdom, which will start closing as early as 8 pm on normal days (Mickey’s Not So Scary Halloween Party will also sometimes start in mid to late August).
+Disney’s Hollywood Studios will only shift slightly, moving up Fantasmic to 8:30 pm and park closing also to 9 pm.

 - Average Sunrise: 7:11 am, range from 7:03 am – 7:18 am